 In Denmark, the hyggelig or cozy Christmas season opens early, typically in mid-November, and runs about five weeks till a few days before Christmas.
-At Tivoli Gardens, Copenhagen’s beloved pleasure park, pixies prepare for Christmas and there are more than 60 stalls showcasing hand-made decorations, Christmas gifts and sweets through New Year’s Eve.
+At Tivoli Gardens, Copenhagen’s beloved pleasure park, pixies prepare more than 60 stalls showcasing hand-made decorations, Christmas gifts and sweets through New Year’s Eve.
 Families will enjoy the three different light shows that play continuously, the Toboggan Run and warming up with mulled red wine, hot cocoa and other winter beverages.
-The park’s lavish decor is inspired by Danish and Scandinavian tradition, and live reindeer add to the Christmas scene.
-Not to say that several neighborhoods in Copenhagen host small markets and stores everywhere show off their holiday decorations.
+The park’s lavish decor is inspired by Danish and Scandinavian tradition, and live reindeer add to the festive scene.
+Not to forget that several other neighborhoods in Copenhagen host small markets, and stores everywhere show off their holiday decorations.

 Tonder, a market town that’s reigned near the German border in Jutland for more than 750 years, hosts a marvelous, very traditional Christmas market with its own Santa Post Office to send greeting cards from.
 At Den Gamle By, the living history site comprising 75 historic houses in Aarhus, costumed re-enactors create the spirit of Christmas’ past.
 Don’t forget that holiday music can be heard at churches and cathedrals at no cost, all over Denmark in December.
 For more information, look at Visit Denmark.